project-repo/cagebreak/README.md

 meson test -C build
 ```

-invokes the all tests.
+invokes all tests.
 This is required for a release to occur.

 There are four test suites: